lokesh-tr/gsoc24/README.md

 - Thanks to @plemarquand for testing out the very first implementation of my project.
 I certainly didn't expect that.
 And, it did give me a boost in confidence that the community is very welcoming and also motivated me that I'm in my right direction.
-Also, Thanks to you for offering me some initial guidance on writing end-to-end test cases in vscode-swift.
+Also, Thanks to you for offering me some initial guidance on writing end-to-end test cases in vscode-swift and also for reviewing my PRs.

 - Thanks to @douglas-gregor and @rintaro for making me realise that you guys have already started finding use cases of my work in your own projects.
 I certainly didn't expect that the design decision which me and my mentors made would have immediate benefits